Image: forcdan / stock.adobe.com

 - Bright Health: New carrier, so no applicable rate change

-- The rate changes only apply to full-price plans, whereas most enrollees get premium subsidies that offset some of their cost (as of February 2021, 92% of Utah exchange enrollees were receiving premium subsidies; even more enrollees are receiving subsidies now that the American Rescue Plan has been implemented).
+- The rate changes only apply to full-price plans, whereas most enrollees get premium subsidies that offset some of their cost (of the Utah residents who enrolled during the open enrollment period for 2022 coverage, nearly 94% were receiving premium subsidies).
 For people who get subsidies, the net rate change depends on how their own plan’s rates change, as well as any changes in their premium subsidy amount (which depends on the cost of the benchmark plan, as well as projected income for the coming year).

 - Overall average annual rate changes don’t account for the fact that premiums increase with age.
 Even if your health insurance company has a 0% rate change, your premium will still go up from one year to the next, simply because you’re a year older.